Welcome to the LL.M. in U.S. Law program!

 Some LL.M.
 U.S. Law students will chose to take the New York Bar exam after completing the LLM program.
 Here are links to review information provided by the New York bar:

-For available discounts please refer to the IRT Tech Store.
+For available discounts on equipment please refer to the ITS Tech Store.

 Networked printers are available on all levels of the library.
 Students are given a $32 printing allowance per semester (equivalent to about 400 grayscale prints).
 Printing over the allowance is charged to your student account.

-Please note that using a personal computer to print from a UST printer will result in charges to your printing allotment.
+Please note that using a personal computer to print from a St. Thomas printer will result in charges to your printing allotment.

-There are three networked Multi-function Devices (for photocopying, printing and scanning) in the library.
-They are located on the lower level near the microform room, the second floor near the reference stacks, and the third floor near the elevator.
-You can use the MFD as a networked printer, charge copies to your student account, or scan documents to a flash drive.
-The MFDs on the lower level and the second floor do not accept cash.
+There are three networked Multi-function Printers (for photocopying, printing and scanning) in the library.
+They are located on the lower level near the microform room, the second floor in the FLEX space, and the third floor near the elevator.
+You can use the MFP as a networked printer, make copies which will be charged against your student printing account, or scan documents to a flash drive or email to send to yourself or elsewhere.
+Scanning is free.

-The University of St. Thomas is excited to announce the new Microsoft Student Advantage program.
-Because of the University's enterprise agreement with Microsoft, students are able to download and install Microsoft Office365 desktop applications at no additional cost on your personal PC or Mac computer.
+The University of St. Thomas offers the Microsoft Student Advantage program to registered students.
+Because of the University's enterprise agreement with Microsoft, students can download and install Microsoft Office365 desktop applications at no additional cost on their PC or Mac computers.

-Further information, instructions on downloading, features and more are located on the website:www.stthomas.edu/irt/students/office365/
+Further information, instructions on downloading, features and more are located on the website: St. Thomas Office 365

 To help you prepare for and be successful in your studies, we've put together a resource guide we hope will be helpful.
 View all of the information online here.